 Hi Bold Bakers!

-I love the idea of sweet, chocolate empanadas because they are a twist on the norm, something you don’t see every day.
-I thought empanadas, being a very popular Latin American food, would pair perfectly with a sweet that is commonly enjoyed in Latin countries, Dulce de Leche.
+I love the idea of sweet, chocolate Empanadas because they are a twist on the norm, something you don’t see every day.
+I thought Empanadas, being a very popular Latin American food, would pair perfectly with a sweet that is commonly enjoyed in Latin countries, Dulce de Leche.

-Dulce de Leche is prepared by slowly heating sweetened condensed milk to create a substance that derives its taste from cooking the sugars in the milk, changing its flavour and color.
+Dulce de Leche is prepared by slowly heating sweetened condensed milk to create a substance that derives its taste from cooking the sugars in the milk, changing its flavor and color.
 Literally translated, it means “candy made of milk.”
 This caramel has many uses, including the gorgeous caramel in Banoffee pie and I used it in my Dulce de Leche Homemade Ice Cream recipe.

 This is the first recipe I’m showing you using my new Alfa Pizza Wood-Fired Oven.
 I have had so much fun making a variety of recipes in my oven, and I am very excited to share bread making and baking with you on a whole other level.
 So let’s get baking!

 Watch The Recipe Video!

 Chocolate Dulce de Leche Empanadas

 - 1/2 tsp cinnamon

 - ¾ cup (200g/6 ½ oz) cold butter, cubed

 - 4 Tbsp water , milk or coffee